• Skip to primary navigation

 Guinea Fowls are turkey or chicken-like gamebirds that have featherless, bald, or helmet-like heads.

-You can tell these birds by their dark grey bodies with white dots or speckles and short-pointed tail.
-They are also larger than a standard sized chickens and have compact and pumped bodies with tight feathering.
+You can tell these birds by their dark grey bodies with white dots or speckles and short-pointed tails.
+They are also larger than a standard-sized chicken and have compact and pumped bodies with tight feathering.

 Their meat and eggs are popularly growing in the niche market, especially in organic and gourmet markets.

-Unlike chickens, they are more independent, and great foragers that pasture all day for food, which can save food cost for owners.
+Unlike chickens, they are more independent and great foragers that pasture all day for food, which can save food costs for owners.

-They eat grass, seeds or grains and insects.
-Bugs, slugs, worms, and small rodents are their favorite preys, which help the fowls to control pest in the backyard.
+They eat grass, seeds or grains, and insects.
+Bugs, slugs, worms, and small rodents are their favorite prey, which helps the fowls to control pests in the backyard.

 Don’t worry, they won’t harm or destroy your garden.

-But, Guineas don’t like to be confined so you need to be generous to provide them with living space.
-They need large free range system.
+But Guinea fowls don’t like to be confined, so you need to be generous to provide them with living space.
+They need a large free-range system.

 Many small homestead and farm owners don’t prefer keeping them.

 It doesn’t mean that birds aren’t worth raising.
-Guinea Fowls can be flock guardians for other poultry birds and farm animals.
+Guinea fowls have several benefits, including making flock guardians for other poultry birds and farm animals.
 They make no trouble with others.
 All they want is carefree forage and nesting.

-These gamebirds roost in the tree or poll and nest anywhere they feel.
+These gamebirds roost in trees or poles and nest anywhere they feel.
 So, hunting Guinea Fowl nests can be a creative pastime for your kids.

 Guinea Fowl in free range system